HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 2. Components/section 2-3 Other Components.md

 ![Relay schematic diagram](../../../images/s2-3-relay.svg)
 {.img-small .float-right .img-bw}

-Relays and transistors both act as switches, but relays do it the old-fashioned way—with moving parts.
+Relays and transistors both act as switches, but relays do it the old-fashioned way — with moving parts.
 When current flows through a coil inside the relay, it generates a magnetic field that pulls contacts open or closed.
 It’s like a miniature drawbridge controlled by electricity, allowing one circuit to turn another on or off by physically making or breaking the connection.
 You can often even hear the _click_ when it switches!

 In amateur radio, relays shine in several applications: